Community pharmacies in Surrey Heartlands

 • A repeat dispensing service.
 This service allows you to collect your regular repeat prescription medicines direct from your local pharmacy for an agreed period of time, without having to go back to your GP.
 You will need to give your permission to your GP for him/her to share information with your chosen pharmacist.
 When you need your prescription, instead of requesting it from your GP, you will be able to get your medicines directly from your local pharmacy.

-• MNewdicine service (NMS).
-The service is for people who have received their first prescription for a medicine to treat any of the following conditions:
+• New Medicine service (NMS).
+A service for people receiving their first prescription for a medicine to treat long term conditions.

 • Disposal of unwanted medicines.
 If you have any medicines that you no longer use, you can take them to your local pharmacy for safe disposal.